 The first three semesters will likely be devoted to passive classroom observation and the study of the specific subject area (math or biology for example) that the student wishes to teach, with the last semester spent as a full-time student teacher.
 Some MAT programs are specially designed to enroll working teachers looking to improve their pedagogy.

-The Master in Education, in contrast, focuses less on subject-specific practical skills and more on preparing students to understand and critically evaluate the practice of education.
-Although M.Ed. students learn useful approaches to classroom instruction, they also investigate the theory and practice of teaching more broadly.
+The Master of Education, in contrast, focuses less on subject-specific practical skills and more on preparing students to understand and critically evaluate the practice of education.
+Although MEd students learn useful approaches to classroom instruction, they also investigate the theory and practice of teaching more broadly.

-Concordia University’s rigorous online program can be completed in just one year.
+Concordia University-Portland’s rigorous online program can be completed in one year.
 Material is taught to allow students to implement what they learn the next day in the classroom or workplace setting.

-Both MAT and M.Ed. programs offer advantages and disadvantages.
+Both MAT and MEd programs offer advantages and disadvantages.
 Master of Arts in Teaching degree programs are rich in practical, discipline-specific information.
-This narrow focus represents an advantage for students who wish to strengthen their subject matter knowledge, but it is a disadvantage for those who have educational ambitions beyond classroom teaching.
-In addition, numerous online MAT programs are available.
-Finally, MATs are excellent options for individuals with bachelor’s degrees in another field looking to switch careers.
+This honed-in focus presents an advantage for students who wish to strengthen their subject matter knowledge, but may be a disadvantage for those who have educational ambitions beyond classroom teaching.
+MATs can be excellent options for individuals with bachelor’s degrees in another field looking to switch careers.